 Ridesharing services like Uber and Lyft have revolutionized the transportation industry.
 One of the most frequently touted benefits of the ridesharing revolution is that it saves lives by providing a safe, affordable and easy way to take drunk drivers off the road.

-However, 2018 study suggests that ridesharing services may actually cause at least as many accidents as they prevent, some of them fatal.
+However, a 2018 study suggests that ridesharing services may actually cause at least as many accidents as they prevent, some of them fatal.
 Even after controlling for other factors, the researchers found that every year ridesharing services are available in a particular city, the number of fatal car accidents, some of them involving bicyclists and pedestrians, increases by 2% to 4%.

 Quality versus quantity